 As a mother who loves reading, and wants to instill a love of reading in my children, I try to keep screen time down to a minimum.
 However, there are still moments in our learning when an educational show can help teach a concept.
 Especially for my son who is a visual learner.

+We know that at this season in our lives, homeschooling (HS) is the way to go.
 I don’t pretend to know what the future holds, or what God will place on our hearts at a later date.
-Right now, however, this is still our great calling.
+Right now, however, this is our great calling.